 - Dress in layers, and make the most of your “body” when flying and only bringing a carry-on!

 - Get a jacket with ample pocket space.
-An amazing lightweight puffer jacket from Scottevest, SeV Lola Jacket, will provide tons of extra packing space!
-It has SEVENTEEN POCKETS, and one of them will fit my iPad if I really want to put it in there.
+An amazing lightweight jacket from Scottevest, will provide tons of extra packing space!
+It has a ton of pocket, and one of them will fit my iPad if I really want to put it in there.
 Love it.
 It’s great for me even after the trip, as I spend a lot of time going into New York City these days, and I hate carrying a ton of things with me.
 This jacket will fit my new camera, and my wallet, and keys.
 Wicked excited to fly with this jacket.

 Maximize your personal bag

 - Personal bag.
 Southwest allows passengers to bring a personal bag onto the plane, even if you have a carry-on.
 Amazingly helpful.
 I’ve got a new bag for the trip.
 It’s going to serve me very well, as it’s a camera bag that’ll fit not just my new camera, but also my iPad.
 It’s smaller compartments are perfect for little extras, such as: chapstick, memory card, charging cords, and more.
 It took me a while to pick a bag I knew I’d love, and want to carry around, because I hate pocket books with a vengeance.
-As soon as I saw the Silhouette Bag in Chestnut I was in love.
-It’s soft to the touch, looks beautiful in my hands, and it’s a neutral color so it’ll go with everything.
-If you don’t have a camera that requires this kind of bag, it’s still awesome.
-It can be used as a regular bag, because the inside partitions are Velcro and can be removed!
+Pick something you’ll enjoy carrying that fits all the items you’ll want access to during the flight.

 - FINALLY, the tip that intrigues me the most is the use of packing cubes.
 People claim it keeps things super organized, compact, and helps with keeping things from getting wrinkled.
 I may just use this for the “unmentionables” so they aren’t all out there for all to see if my bag is opened, and looked through.
 Not that TSA is going to need to whip open my bag, but if they do, it’d be nice to not have all of my stuff sprawled out for all to see.
 Although, nothing embarrasses me, it might embarrass those behind me?
 We’ll see.
 Have you seen them, or used them?
 I’m partial to orange, what do you think of these Packing Cubes – cute, right?
 Blue is another option, it is my favorite color….